 If you have symptoms of coronavirus, seek medical attention early, and be sure to notify your health care provider if you have recently traveled to China or been in contact with someone who has.
 While there isn’t currently a medicine available to treat this novel coronavirus, your doctor can treat your symptoms and help you prevent the spread of the virus.

 Finally, if you want to protect yourself and your family against dangerous viruses like COVID-2019, explore the products offered by SafeSpace.
-The SafeSpace Company is a family-owned small business proudly selling American-made germ foggers, auto germ and odor eliminators, and alcohol-free hand sanitizers to keep your family safe and healthy.
+The SafeSpace Company is a family-owned small business proudly selling American-made germ foggers, auto disinfecting and deodorizing mist, and alcohol-free hand sanitizers to keep your family safe and healthy.
 With the recent coronavirus outbreak, it’s more important than ever to practice healthy hygiene habits.

 For more information about SafeSpace, contact us online or call us toll-free at 1-800-735-2506.